Larry King (musician)

 Larry King is an American singer-songwriter, music producer, and band leader based in Chicago, Illinois.
-In the late 1980s King along with guitarist Keith Burnstine (Bluesmind, Mindspool) was the co-founder and lead singer of the Los Angeles glam rock band Human Factor, and after moving back to Chicago, founded the Larry King Orchestra in 1997.
+In the late 1980s King along with guitarist Keith Burnstine (Bluesmind, The Gutones, Mindspool) was the co-founder and lead singer of the Los Angeles progressive rock band Human Factor, and after moving back to Chicago, founded the Larry King Orchestra in 1997.
 He founded MFO Entertainment Group a year later, and remains as president of the company.
 In 1999 King and John Blasucci founded Soleil Moon, an adult contemporary band that has since had two studio releases, and involved session musicians such as the London Symphony Orchestra, Kenny Aronoff, Todd Sucherman of Styx, Michael Thompson, Leland Sklar, Vinnie Colaiuta In 2012 Larry collaborated with Michael Thompson and became the new lead singer for the Michael Thompson Band under the Frontiers Records Label based in Italy.
 Frontiers also picked up the 'Soleil Moon – On The Way To Everything' record for international release in 2013.